Policy 5.15

 Subpart B. Budgeting

 Each program will establish a revenue and an expenditure budget each year.
 These budgets may be adjusted as necessary but must remain balanced or maintain a positive fund at years end.
-Funds may not be transferred in to individual resale activity budgets from outside sources in order to balance budgets without the approval of the Dean and the Vice President of Finance and Operations or designee.
+Funds may not be transferred into individual resale activity budgets from outside sources to balance budgets without the approval of the Dean and the Vice President of Finance and Operations or designee.
 Such approval will require a plan to replace transferred/borrowed dollars.
-Deans and instructors/staff will review accounting reports regularly to insure that expenditures are remaining within revenues.
+Deans and instructors/staff will review accounting reports regularly to ensure that expenditures are remaining within revenues.

 Subpart C. Shared Purchases